ghoomfrog/silili/README.md

 Adjectives come after nouns.
 So if you wanna say "red bird", you say it like "bird red", or *kiwi lulu*.

 Sometimes adjectives are not used literally.
-For example, *kiwi wan* literally means "bird that is water", but it could also mean "water bird" or "wet bird".
+For example, *kiwi wan* literally means "bird that is water", but it could also mean "water bird", "wet bird" or "bird that belongs to the water".

 ## Singular and Plural